kubernetes/steering/elections.md

 # Kubernetes Steering Committee Elections

 This document outlines the process, for steering committee elections.

-**NOTE:** This document is stale and requires reevaluation prior to next election cycle.

-## Elections

-Special note: The bootstrap committee pledges to recuse itself from any direct election activities while they serve as continuity members.
-Members of the bootstrap committee will refrain from endorsing or otherwise advocating for any candidate (with the exception that the members of the bootstrap committee may vote in the elections, and may choose to run in the 2019 election).

-### Members of Standing

-Initial standing in the Kubernetes community will be defined by the union of:
-* SIG leads
-* Approvers and reviewers in any Kubernetes owned repositories
-* Anyone with write access to a Kubernetes owned repository

-The bootstrap committee *explicitly* believes that this heuristic will be inaccurate and not represent the entire community.
-An exception form will be provided for people who have contributed to the project but may not meet these criteria.
-Exception applications will be approved by the bootstrap committee will vote on this eligibility, with simple majority determining eligibility.
-The exception process will be used as data points for refining the criteria for the future.

-Within its first year, the Steering Committee will redefine these criteria around a more robust idea of community membership.
+### Eligibility for voting

+Eligibility to vote for steering committee members will be defined by:

+* People who have at least 50 [contributions to the Kubernetes project over the past year as defined by devstats](https://k8s.devstats.cncf.io/d/13/developer-activity-counts-by-repository-group?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All) as of 2018-08-15
+* People who have submitted the [voting exception form] and are accepted by the election committee.
+Acceptance will be defined by a simple majority vote, and the criteria used during this process will be used to help refine further elections.

+It is the responsibility of the steering committee to refine these criteria prior to each election.

 ### Eligibility for candidacy

 Anyone may nominate either themselves or someone else to be a candidate in the election.
 To be ratified as a candidate, the nominee must accept the nomination and three Members of Standing (including the nominator, if she/he has standing) from three different employers, must endorse the nomination.

 Nominators are free to nominate as many people as they wish to.
 Members of Standing may endorse multiple nominees, but we expect endorsements to be in good faith.
 If this turns out to be a problem, this will be reconsidered.

-### Eligibility for voting

-All Members of Standing are eligible to vote for the steering committee members.

 ### Election process

 Elections will be held using time-limited Condorcet ranking on CIVS.
 The top vote getters will be elected to the respective positions.

 ### Maximal representation